puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_conditional.markdown

 ### Values

-Values may be any of the following:
+Values may be any any fragment of Puppet code that resolves to a normal value or type, including the following:

 * Any literal value, with the exception of hash literals
 * A variable
 * A [function][functions] call that returns a value
 * Another selector

-Note that you cannot use arbitrary [expressions][] as values.